 You will have your own single study bedroom and share bathrooms with other residents.
 All single rooms have a hand basin, fitted furniture consisting of bed (including linens), desk, chair, and extensive storage for clothes and books.
 Rooms are fitted with a telephone, Wi-Fi, and data socket.

 International Hall has study rooms, lounges, computer lab, and laundry facilities available to students.
 Daily breakfast is included in the program fee, and is taken in the hall's cafeteria.
-Shared kitchens are also available in the hall and there are grocery stores and restaurants within walking distance.
+Shared refrigerators, microwaves, and kettles are also available in the hall common areas and there are grocery stores and restaurants within walking distance.

 Dates and Deadlines